Smith-2003/Urban_Road_Safety_and_Maintenance_Platform/README.md

-# Casablanca Pothole Detection Project
+# Casablanca Potholes Detection Project

 Detect and map potholes in Casablanca using the YOLOv5 computer vision model.
 Trained on a dataset from Roboflow's Aegis Pothole Detection and rigorously tested with real-world images from the "Save Casablanca" Facebook group, this project aims to deploy the model on a drone for efficient and proactive road maintenance.